TadejMurovic/Parallel-Ship-Detection-Edge-BNN-for-FPGA/README.md

 # Parallel-Ship-Detection-Edge-BNN-for-FPGA

---> Dataset is available at ----
+--> Dataset is available at https://www.kaggle.com/rhammell/ships-in-satellite-imagery.
+It is also uploaded at :: for DOI and reproducibility.

 --> Paths in all files are subject to change.
 The user must change them for its directory structure.